kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 42 FSCK And Journaling.md

 A major challenge faced by a file system is what to do when theres a power outage or system crash? updating a persistent data structure can be tricky.

+### Scenarios
+If bitmap is only updated, no inode or data block which can result in space leak - inconsistency If bit datablock is only updated, it is consistent as if write never occured If inode is only updated, inode is pointing at nothing. and bitmap doesnt keep track of the inode. we read garbage data from the disk.

+If inode and bitmap is written to disk, but not data. this is consistent. just garbage data. inode and data block is written to disk, but not bitmap. inconsistency between inode and old version of bitmap

 ### FSCK (File System Checker)
 - Crash consistency problem
 	- Solution to this is FSCK